mplewis/freevite/NOTES.md

 - [ ] Clean up relative imports
 - [ ] Use `navigate` instead of `a href`
 - [ ] Diff dates in `notify` so that they are omitted when unchanged
+- [ ] Investigate why some emailed URLs use incorrect hosts for Netlify Deploy Preview
+- [x] More prominent RSVP button
 - [x] Delete RSVP
 - [x] Discord webhook notifications
 - [x] Show all responses to event owner on edit page regardless of response config